Ovarian Borderline Tumors Treatment (PDQ®)–Health Professional Version

 Importance of Staging for Treatment

-The value of complete staging has not been demonstrated for patients with early-stage cases, but the opposite ovary should be carefully evaluated for evidence of bilateral disease.
-Although the impact of surgical staging on therapeutic management is not defined, in a study of 29 patients with presumed localized disease, 7 patients were upstaged following complete surgical staging.[2]
+The value of complete staging has not been demonstrated for patients with early-stage disease, but the opposite ovary should be carefully evaluated for evidence of bilateral disease.
+The impact of surgical staging on therapeutic management has not been defined.
+However, in a study of 29 patients with presumed localized disease, 7 patients were upstaged after complete surgical staging.[2]

 In another study, patients with localized intraperitoneal disease and negative lymph nodes had a low incidence of recurrence (5%), whereas patients with localized intraperitoneal disease and positive lymph nodes had a statistically significant higher incidence of recurrence (50%).[5]